 He scored Zipper Brothers produced experimental documentary Ramblin’ Freak; director Parker Smith’s debut feature that premiered at SXSW which the Indiewire Critics’ survey named as one of the best docs of the festival.

 His first album, Folding Walls, focusing on the themes of memory and forgetting is published and released on Manners Mcdade (Nils Frahm, Poppy Ackroyd).
 He spent seven months recording across the U.K. in various locations recording various solo strings and other electro-acoustic instruments.
-This record is set for release in November 2019.

 He is currently working on the music for the debut film of Mobolaji Olambiwonnu, Ferguson Rises.
 A documentary that presents and examines various perspectives of the town in the aftermath of the killing of Mike Brown by police officer Darren Wilson.
 This project is executive produced by T.J.
 Martin and David Owelowo.

 40 Mortimer Street

 +44 207 928 9939

 Thank you for your enquiry!